 - ½ cup chicken broth

-- 2 Tbsp hoisin sauce found in most grocery stores in the Asian section
+- 2 tablespoon hoisin sauce found in most grocery stores in the Asian section

-- ½ tsp rice vinegar optional- I'm not a fan, so I make mine without
+- ½ teaspoon rice vinegar optional- I'm not a fan, so I make mine without

 - ½ red bell pepper cut into strips</span>

 - 2 stalks celery sliced

 - 2 green onions green portion sliced for garnish